All About Academics

 - What online and distance learning options are available.

-The total number of instructional staff teaching the 131 undergraduate students at Brown Mackie College - Fort Wayne is 36.
+The total number of instructional staff teaching the 86 undergraduate students at Brown Mackie College - Fort Wayne is 14.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 3 to 1 which places Brown Mackie College - Fort Wayne among the best concerning instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 15 to 1 which makes Brown Mackie College - Fort Wayne worse than the typical college regarding instructional attention.

 The vast majority of instructors (100.0%) are "faculty" rather than "lecturers".